John Scott (writer): Background

-Scott was born as John Scott Nearing in 1912, the son of Scott Nearing, a somewhat famous American radical, and Nearing's first wife, Nellie Marguerite Seeds Nearing.
+Scott was born as John Scott Nearing in 1912, the son of Scott Nearing, an American radical, and Nearing's first wife, Nellie Marguerite Seeds Nearing.
 At age 17 or 18 years, John changed his name to John Scott; Stephen Kotkin, who edited a republishing of Scott's memoir, said that this was "to secure his own identity and independence".
 A 1989 New York Times book review said:

 In 1931, John Scott dropped out of the University of Wisconsin, itchy with wanderlust and disenchanted by the misery of the American Depression... he took a welding course and embarked for Russia to help Joseph Stalin build a steel mill in Magnitogorsk...
 As a foreigner and a gung-ho Communist, Scott [was well treated and had] freedom to travel widely in a region little visited by outsiders.
 He learned Russian, enrolled in the party university, married a Russian woman [Masha].
 Yet in the end he fell victim to [Stalin's] growing xenophobia.
 Shunned at the plant, he moved to Moscow, where he waited four years for permission to take his wife out of the country...
 Some years after returning home in 1941, he became a devout anti-Communist missionary.
 Until his death in 1976, he traveled the world as a Time-Life editor and business consultant, preaching that a dangerously inhumane system lurked behind the seeming allures of Communism.